 What is eclampsia?

 Eclampsia (hypocalcemia or puerperal tetany) is an emergency medical condition associated with a life-threatening drop in blood calcium levels that occurs in nursing mothers.
-Eclampsia occurs most commonly when the puppies are one to five weeks of age and the mother is producing the most milk.
+Eclampsia most commonly occurs when the puppies are one to four weeks of age and the mother is producing the most milk.

 I understand that eclampsia is a very serious condition.
 How can I tell if it is starting?

 The signs are initially subtle.
-The female may be restless or panting a lot, and you may notice that she is moving stiffly.
+The female may be restless or panting a lot, and you may notice that she is moving stiffly (also called tetany) which may progress to her being unable to walk.
 This soon progresses to muscle spasms affecting the whole body, which can quickly progress to convulsing.

-Eclampsia is considered an immediate emergency and medical attention should be sought.
+"Eclampsia is considered an immediate emergency and medical attention should be sought"

 If you suspect eclampsia is developing, prevent the pups from suckling and contact your veterinarian immediately.

 How is eclampsia treated?

-Supplementing with calcium during pregnancy or nursing is not generally recommended
+"Supplementing with calcium during pregnancy or nursing is not generally recommended."

 All pregnant dogs should be fed a high-quality diet formulated for pregnant and nursing mothers that is rich in essential vitamins and minerals.
 If the mother is at risk, the puppies may need to be separated from the mom a few times per day allowing her to eat.
 The puppies can be supplemented with a milk replacer and transitioned to puppy food at 3 to 4 weeks of age.